 Glasgow is starting the new decade with a bang, with the release of the Oscar and Golden Globe winning WW1 film, 1917, which was filmed in Glasgow.
-Check out just some of Glasgow's top filming locations below to find the perfect spot for a photo op to replicate one of your on-screen favourite scenes.
+Check out just some of Glasgow's top filming locations below to find the perfect spot for a photo-op to replicate one of your on-screen favourite scenes.

-Set to be one of the biggest film releases of the year, the Steven Spielberg and Sam Mendes project, 1917, is due to hit cinemas in the US on Christmas Day 2019 and in the UK on January 10, 2020.
+One of the biggest film releases of the year, the Steven Spielberg and Sam Mendes film, 1917, hit cinema screens in the UK on January 10, 2020.
 The city's former Govan Graving Docks at the River Clyde was used as a backdrop for the filming of the WW1 epic, which stars Benedict Cumberbatch, Colin Firth and home-grown talent Richard Madden.
 And the setting isn't the only Glasgow link, as the film was co-written by Glaswegian screenwriter Krysty Wilson-Cairns.
 1917 recently picked up the Golden Globe for Best Picture (Drama), the BAFTA for Best Film and three Oscars including Best Cinematography and Best Visual Effects.

-Outlaw King also filmed at Glasgow Cathedral, which doubled as Greyfriars Church and at a purpose-built set in Mugdock Country Park, which is in the north of the city.
+Outlaw King also filmed at Glasgow Cathedral, which doubled as Greyfriars Church and at a purpose-built set in Mugdock Country Park, which is north of the city.

-The Wife brought Hollywood royalty to Glasgow, as Glenn Close, in an Oscar nominated role (2019), was joined by Christian Slater, as they filmed at various spots.
-One of the main sites was at Hutchesons' Hall, an elegant building on the fashionable Ingram Street.
+The Wife brought Hollywood royalty to Glasgow, as Glenn Close, in an Oscar nominated role (2019), was joined by Christian Slater, as they filmed at various locations.
+One of the main spots was at Hutchesons' Hall, an elegant building on the fashionable Ingram Street.

 Built in the early 19th Century, the former hospital and now trendy Hutchesons City Grill doubled as both a Stockholm restaurant and a grand hotel lobby.

-The film, which sees Glenn Close’s character explore her relationship and past, also filmed at the Barrowland Ballroom, Malmaison, Bothwell Street, Pollok House, Flemington House and The Royal Faculty of Procurators.
-Also, the stars were spotted city sightseeing, with Christian Slater taking in the Riverside Museum and Kelvingrove Art Gallery and Museum, which he shared with his Instagram fans!
+The film, which sees Glenn Close’s character explore her relationship and past, also filmed at the Barrowland Ballroom, Malmaison Hotel, Bothwell Street, Pollok House, Flemington House and The Royal Faculty of Procurators.
+Also, the stars were spotted city sightseeing, with Christian Slater taking in the Riverside Museum and Kelvingrove Art Gallery and Museum, which he shared on Instagram!

 Sky Atlantic and HBO have both recently filmed in Glasgow city centre for hit shows set in New York.

 Much lauded British actor Benedict Cumberbatch was seen running down a number of Glasgow city centre streets, whilst filming Sky Atlantic drama, Patrick Melrose, which aired in 2018.
-Film crews took advantage of Glasgow’s grid system and well preserved Victorian architecture at the likes of Cochrane Street, Bothwell Street and St Vincent Street to replicate New York City in the 1980s.
+Film crews took advantage of Glasgow’s grid system and well-preserved Victorian architecture at the likes of Cochrane Street, Bothwell Street and St Vincent Street to replicate New York City in the 1980s.
 The series also featured the famous Barras Market, which doubled for New York’s meat-packing district and Glasgow’s oldest restaurant, Rogano, which is instantly recognisable from its distinct art deco style.

-In 2011, a number of Glasgow’s steep streets were utilised by The Wachowskis whilst filming Cloud Atlas to replicate 1970s San Francisco, with the Golden Gate Bridge superimposed in the background for authenticity.
-It’s at the junction of George Street at Montrose Street that Halle Berry’s character attempts to evade capture from an enemy targeting her in this thrilling time traveling tale.
-Other locations used include Douglas Street (between St Vincent Street and Bothwell Street), Anchor Lane, a private residence in Pollokshields and the University of Glasgow.
+In 2011, a number of Glasgow’s steep streets were used by the Wachowskis whilst filming Cloud Atlas to replicate 1970s San Francisco.
+It’s at the junction of George Street at Montrose Street that Halle Berry’s character attempts to evade capture from an enemy targeting her in this thrilling time travelling tale.

 The arthouse alien film Under the Skin is set in Scotland with large sections shot in Glasgow.
-In an effective filming technique, Director Jonathan Glazer used hidden cameras to capture unsuspecting Glaswegians’ reactions to the main character’s (Scarlett Johansson) actions, including attempts to persuade people to get into a transit van (Celtic Football Club), walking through a busy shopping centre (Buchanan Galleries) and stumbling to the ground (Trongate).
+The director used hidden cameras to capture unsuspecting Glaswegians’ reactions to the main character’s (Scarlett Johansson) actions, included scenes outside Celtic Football Club, Buchanan Galleries and the Trongate.